nitin562/Chatbot/README.md

 - Chooses a **CLI interface**.
 - Optimize performance using **async techniques**.
 - Use a **PineCone as Vector DB** for efficient retrieval and storing embeddings.
+- Providing relevant links in output if they present in query related data.

 ## Tech Stack
 - **Backend:** Node.js, Express.js, Puppeteer/Cheerio (for scraping)